EnvGen/Tutorials/amplicons-overlap.rst

 **STEP 9: Renaming OTU**
 	Our OTU so far have the name of the read ID of their centroid, which is simply not pleasant.
-Therefore, we can change their names now to OTU_1, OTU_2 etc. This script can be downloaded from http://drive5.com/python/.
+Therefore, we can change their names now to OTU_1, OTU_2 etc. This script can be downloaded `here <http://drive5.com/python/>`_.
 You can choose any name for your OTUs, but please use OTU_ if you want to keep following this tutorial.

 The command: